-This treatment may make your eyes feel sore, red and itchy (conjunctivitis).
+This treatment may make your eyes feel sore, red and itchy.
+This is called conjunctivitis.
 Your doctor will prescribe eye drops to help.
-It is important to use these as instructed.
+It is important to use these as explained.

 Hepatitis B reactivation

-You may get pain in your joints or muscles.
-Tell your doctor if this happens so they can give you painkillers.
-Let them know if the pain does not get better.
+You may get pain in your muscles or joints.
+If this happens, tell your doctor so they can give you painkillers.
+Tell them if the pain does not get better.
 Having warm baths and taking regular rests may help.

 Raised levels of uric acid (tumour lysis syndrome)

 This treatment may cause the cancer cells to break down quickly.
 This releases uric acid (a waste product) into the blood.
 The kidneys usually get rid of uric acid, but may not be able to cope with large amounts.
 Too much uric acid can cause swelling and pain in the joints, which is called gout.

 Your doctor may give you drugs to help prevent this.
 Drinking at least 2 litres (3½ pints) of fluid a day will also help.
 You will have regular blood tests to check the uric acid levels.

 This treatment can cause changes to the lungs.
 Tell your doctor if you develop: